How Lenders View Retirement Income

 The higher your DTI ratio, the riskier you are as a candidate for a mortgage loan.
 If your recurring debts take up a large percentage of your income, you’re statistically more likely to default on a mortgage.
 If you have a DTI ratio higher than 50%, you might have a difficult time finding a loan.

 - Pay all of your bills on time.
 The fastest and most reliable way to improve your credit score is to pay all of your loans and credit card bills on time.
-If you have multiple cards or loans to manage, consider turning on autopay.
-Autopay automatically deducts your minimum payments when they’re due.
-This can help you avoid accidentally lowering your score.
+Consider turning on autopay to help avoid accidentally lowering your score.

 - Consider a secured credit card.
 Secured credit cards have low lines of credit and require a deposit to open.
-They’re available to men and women with lower credit scores because they’re very low-risk for lenders.
-If you have a very low credit score, you can use a secured credit card to increase your numbers before you apply for a mortgage.
+If you have a very low credit score, you’re eligible for this card to increase your numbers because it’s considered low risk for lenders.

 - Limit your credit inquiries.
 If you’re getting ready to apply for a mortgage, don’t apply for any new loans or credit cards a few months beforehand.
 Applying for a new line of credit temporarily lowers your score, which can hurt your chances of getting a loan.